philipp-r/bugtracker/API.md

 ## Default API

-The API has two modes.
+The API has different modes.
 This is the default mode.
-To use `travisci` mode for Travis CI webhooks see below.
+To use `travisci` mode for Travis CI webhooks or `github` mode see below.

 ### Request